Herlix/homebridge-plejd/README.md

 You will need to install it locally on your mac to gain BLE access.

-You will also need to grant bluetooth access to node via System Preferences -> Security & Privacy -> Privacy -> Bluetooth -> add node
+You will also need to grant bluetooth access to the running server via System Preferences -> Security & Privacy -> Privacy -> Bluetooth -> add node + homebridge + hb-service

-you might find the node binary in /usr/local/bin/node try `which node` in the terminal.
+You might find the node binary in /usr/local/bin/node try `which node` in the terminal, do the same for homebridge and hb-service

 ### Settings